-Subject to-South Korea incorporated companies must demonstrate how South Korean law and regulations and their constitutional documents, in combination, provide the Core Shareholder Protection Standards (Updated in January 2022) meeting the conditions set out in this guide, we do not consider South Korea's shareholder protection standards to be materially different to our own.
+South Korea incorporated companies must demonstrate how South Korean law and regulations and their constitutional documents, in combination, provide the Core Shareholder Protection Standards (Updated in January 2022).

 We will consider a listing of depositary receipts on the Exchange for South Korea incorporated companies.